 180. First Aid, CPR, and Sport Safety.
 (3 hours) Emergency treatment and preventive measures for injuries and accidents with emphasis on sport injuries.
 Successful completion of course requirements will qualify students to receive certification by the American Heart Association.
 Spring and Fall

 185. Introduction to Athletic Training.
 (3 hours) Course content incorporates an overview of the mechanism, prevention, management, and rehabilitation of athletic injuries.
 Practical experiences include the application of supportive techniques to the major joints of the body.
-Spring
+Fall and Spring

 200. Medical Terminology.
 (3 hours) Utilizing an independent method of workbook/text, weekly quizzes, and audio tape pronunciation this course provides the student with a working knowledge of common medical terms and abbreviations.
 This course will use a body systems approach to medical terminology; therefore, allowing the student to learn vocabulary as it pertains to each of the systems of the body (respiratory, cardiovascular, musculoskeletal, nervous, etc.).
 Spring